The Churches of Britain and Ireland

 © Graeme Harvey.

-Cwmdwyfran, Capel - can you name it?
-SN 411 248. © Mike Berrell (2009).
-Janet Gimber has advised that this was (a little unimaginatively) Capel Cwm-dwyfran, and Calvinistic Methodist since it was built in the late 18th century.
-Oddly, just one old map labels it "Presb".
+Cwmdwyfran, Chapel - can you name it?
+SN 4113 2485. © Mike Berrell (2009).
+Janet Gimber has advised that this was called (a little unimaginatively) Capel Cwm-dwyfran, and Calvinistic Methodist since it was built in the late 18th century.
+One old map labels it "Presb".
+Coflein dates it to 1861, on the site of a predecessor of 1792.

 Dre-Fach Felindre,

-Pen-Rhiw Unitarian Church - see St. Fagan's, Cardiff.
+Pen-Rhiw Unitarian Church - see St. Fagan's, Cardiff, to where it was moved.

 Felinfoel, Llanelli - see Llanelli.